Skip to content

 Gross margin and its relation to space planning

-When analysing any data prior to building your planogram, it’s vital that your gross margin and the sales currency value are weighed up against each other.
+When analyzing any data before building your planogram, your gross margin and the sales currency value must be weighed up against each other.
 Why?
 Let’s put it this way - a percentage value can often be deceptive when viewed in isolation or without any actual rand value.
 That said, it should also be reviewed with both percentage sales and percentage units.

 Once done, you can set about finding ways to increase the profitability across your business.
 For example, by placing more profitable items that have elastic demand at eye level.

-That said, your gross margin does also need to be reviewed together with your Gross Margin Return on Inventory Investment (GMROII).
-That’s because GMROII will calculate whether you are able to cover the cost of the inventory that you’ve already invested in.
-As we’ve noted in a previous article around inventory turnover, the shorter your stock turn the better.
+That said, your gross margin also needs to be reviewed together with your Gross Margin Return on Inventory Investment (GMROII).
+That’s because GMROII will calculate whether you can cover the cost of the inventory that you’ve already invested in.
+As we’ve noted in a previous article about inventory turnover strategies, the shorter your stock turn the better.
 Why?
-It helps you to minimise your inventory management costs.
+It helps you to minimize your inventory management costs.

 But how will you know if your inventory levels are appropriate?
 Simple: if your weeks of inventory on hand ratio is too high, it means you’re holding too much inventory and thus are incurring unnecessary holding costs.
-On the other hand, if your weeks of inventory on hand is too low, it means you have insufficient inventory to fulfil customer demand.
+On the other hand, if your weeks of inventory on hand are too low, it means you have insufficient inventory to fulfill customer demand.

 To determine an acceptable week of inventory on hand for your stores, you need to consider both the demand for your products as well as the time it takes to acquire more inventory.
-Also finding the right balance between low and high gross margin process will result in better performing planograms (and thus store).
+Also finding the right balance between low and high gross margin processes will result in better-performing planograms (and thus store).

 avatar